trovares/trovares_connector/docs/source/odbc/index.rst

 * Transferring null to a database from xGT is not supported.
 * When transferring to a database, the table must already be created.
-* Column names must match the table's column names when transferring to a database.
 * Transfer sizes/times are estimates and may not be available.

 API Details